lollerfirst/cashu-kvac/protocol_explanation.md

    - `domain_sep` ensures that different contexts or types of operations within the protocol are distinguishable by their unique labels.
 This prevents potential cross-protocol attacks where inputs in one context might be interpreted as valid in another.

 2. **Commitments**:
-   - The `append` method commits a group element to the transcript.
+   - Utilizes the STROBE-128 `AD` operation to commit data to the transcript.
+The `append` method absorbs group elements into the transcript state, ensuring that all data is securely incorporated into the protocol's cryptographic context.

 3. **Challenge Derivation**:
-   - The `get_challenge` method extracts a cryptographic challenge deterministically from the transcript.
-This challenge is used in proofs, ensuring it depends on all prior transcript data, providing strong security guarantees.
+   - Uses the STROBE-128 `PRF` operation to extract a cryptographic challenge deterministically from the transcript.
+The `get_challenge` method generates challenges that depend on all prior transcript data, providing strong security guarantees.

 ### Role in Zero-Knowledge Proving and Verifying: